mit-crpg/OpenMOC/docs/source/methods/track_generation.rst

 Track Segmentation Algorithm
 ----------------------------

 Each of the preceding algorithms collectively define all of the logic that is necessary for ray tracing in the constructive solid geometry formulation. :ref:`Algorithm 5 <algorithm-ray-tracing>` defines the complete process of track segmentation for each track in the geometry.
 The algorithm defines a nested loop over all azimuthal angles :math:`m` and tracks :math:`k`.
 For each track, the algorithm begins with the track starting location and trajectory vector and ray traces across the geometry by computing intersection points with each surface along the trajectory's path.
-At each step, the length of each track segment in each cell (FSR) is computed and a pair of the segment length :math:`l_{k,i}` and flat source region index :math:`i` is appended to an ordered list of track segments within the track.
+At each step, the length of each track segment in each cell (FSR) is computed and a pair of the segment length :math:`l_{k,i}` and source region index :math:`i` is appended to an ordered list of track segments within the track.

 This algorithm relies upon the use of a small numerical parameter :math:`\epsilon` which is typically chosen to be :math:`10^{-6}` for single precision and :math:`10^{-12}` for double precision floating point numbers.
 This parameter allows the end point for each track segment to be perturbed slightly to force it to lie within the adjacent cell in order to meet the assumption that no point lies directly on a surface (declared in order for :ref:`Algorithm 5 <algorithm-find-cell>` to perform properly).